 - (i) On April 17, 2019, the South African Fair Competition Commission filed an injunction against the Company for alleged anti-competitive behavior when negotiating a contract to transport vehicles from South Africa to Europe in 2011.
-The injunction is currently before the South African Competition Tribunal.
-Therefore, an estimate of any potential financial impact on CSAV cannot be made at this time. - (ii) During the second half of 2020, the Company was notified of a class action suit brought against it and the shipping lines MOL, WWL/Eukor, K-Line and NYK, before the United Kingdom Competition Appeal Tribunal.
+The injunction is currently filed with the South African Competition Tribunal.
+Accordingly, through the present date, an estimate of any potential financial impact on CSAV cannot be made. - (ii) During the second half of 2020, the Company was notified of a class action filed against it and the shipping lines MOL, WWL/Eukor, K-Line and NYK, before the United Kingdom Competition Appeal Tribunal.
 CSAV and the class plaintiff reached an agreement in principle.
 This agreement was finally approved by the court in December 2023.
-This suit was filed after the judgment handed down by the European Commission in February 2028, as reported in prior notes.
-Given the time elapsed since the ruling, the case is no longer included in this note.
+This lawsuit was filed after the judgment handed down by the European Commission in February 2028, as reported in prior notes.
+Because of the time elapsed since the ruling, the case is no longer included in this note.